ipfs/ipfs-docs/docs/install/ipfs-updater.md

    > ipfs-update version 1.6.0
    ```

-   If you get an error during the next start of PowerShell while loading the profile file you need to change `ExecutionPolicy` of PowerShell to `Unrestricted` as described in the [Microsoft PowerShell documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7)
+   If you get an error during the next start of PowerShell while loading the profile file, you need to change `ExecutionPolicy` of PowerShell to `Unrestricted` as described in the [Microsoft PowerShell documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7).

 ### macOS